-Atleti took a little while to get going at Vallecas, but it eventually forced Cristian Alvarez into action with 18 minutes gone, as the Argentine raced out to tackle Griezmann on the edge of the area.
+Atleti took a little while to get going at Vallecas, but they eventually forced Cristian Alvarez into action with 18 minutes gone, as the Argentine raced out to tackle Griezmann on the edge of the area.

 Two even better chances were presented to Mandzukic in the following nine minutes.
-The Croatian fired a first-time effort into the side-netting after Cristian Ansaldi's left-wing cross, before going on to hit a tame effort straight at Alvarez following good work down the right by Juanfran.
+The Croatian fired a first-time effort into the side-netting after Cristian Ansaldi's left-wing cross before going on to hit a tame effort straight at Alvarez following good work down the right by Juanfran.

-The Mexican failed to make contact with Koke's low cross just six yards from goal and proceedings remained goalless at halftime.
+The Mexican failed to make contact with Koke's low cross just six yards from goal and proceedings remained goalless at half-time.

 Proceedings livened up after the hour mark and Rayo threatened when Quini saw his 30-yard effort go just wide of the bottom-left corner.